rudelm/rudelm.github.io/content/post/2020-09-25-setup-external-usb-disk-as-ntfs-volume-on-raspbian.md

 > sudo umount /mnt/backups
 ```

-Now we&#8217;ll add the partition to /etc/fstab so that it can be mounted automatically:
+Now we'll add the partition to /etc/fstab so that it can be mounted automatically:

 ```
 UUID=4EE12D1B5321171F   /mnt/backups    ntfs    defaults        0       2
 ```

-See that I&#8217;m now using the UUID instead of /dev/sda to mount the ntfs volume to /mnt/backups.
+See that I'm now using the UUID instead of /dev/sda to mount the ntfs volume to /mnt/backups.
 We can test the new setting:

 ```
 > sudo mount -a